francescobarbieri/francescobarbieri.me/posts/writing-posts-is-difficult.md

 Welcome to my blog.
 This is my first post and honestly I don’t know what this new project will become.

-I’m writing this right after I finished developing this website, so I opened my Notion app to start writing and let the words flow out of my mind.
+I wrote this right after I finished developing this website, so I opened my Notion app to start writing and let the words flow out of my mind.
 However, after some time had passed, I was only coming up with boring ideas for my first post.
 I even questioned myself whether blogging was still a good idea, as I tend to change my mind easily on many things.
 So after I pondered for a while, a light bulb went on in my head.
 I could write why I’m struggling and why writing posts is difficult.

 ### Why is it difficult?